-A couple of months ago I wrote my first article from a series called "Discover 5 Women Chefs in Montreal."
-The purpose of this serie is to profile 5 amazing women that have succeeded in an industry where usually men dominate.
-They have touched our hearts through one of the channel (that at least us Beauties) love the most: food.
-And we want to praise them for doing so which such courage and passion!
+A couple of months ago I wrote my first article for a series I called "Discover 5 Women Chefs in Montreal."
+My purpose is to profile 5 amazing women that have succeeded in an industry where usually men dominate.
+They have touched our hearts through their food and wonderful service.
+I want to praise them for doing so which such courage and passion!
 The #girlboss of this month is Emma Cardarelli, executive chef, and co-owner at renowned restaurant Nora Gray (2011) and new restaurant Elena (2018).

-When she came back to Montreal at the end of that summer, she enrolled at ITHQ and that’s where she got her training.
-One of her teachers there send her to do an internship with David McMillan (Joe Beef), but the day Emma started at Globe, where Dave was working at the time.
-He was actually leaving to work on a different project.
-That’s when Frédéric Morin (Joe Beef) took up the kitchen at Globe and became Emma’s mentor from that time on.
+When she came back to Montreal at the end of that summer, she enrolled at ITHQ where she got her training.
+One of her teachers recommended her for an internship with David McMillan from Joe Beef, but the same day Emma was starting at Globe, Dave was actually leaving to work on a different project.
+That’s when Frédéric Morin (Joe Beef) took up on the kitchen and became Emma’s mentor from that time on.

 Where are you from and where have you been?

 I am from Montreal.
-I’ve lived here my whole life, except for between 18 and 22 years old, when I moved to Halifax to study.
+I’ve lived here my whole life, except for when I was between 18 and 22 years old because I was in Halifax studying.